ncatlab/nlab-content/pages/7/0/4/4/4407/content.md

 This is essentially most of lemma 5 of [Geuvers, Wiedijk, & Zwanenburg 2000](#GWZ00), only one stops in the proof before one considers whether the limit of the Cauchy sequence exists or not.
 \end{proof}

 Arguably, this approximate version of the fundamental theorem of algebra is what is important in constructive [[numerical analysis]].
+However, it is currently being debated [here](https://nforum.ncatlab.org/discussion/20169/square-root/#Item_0) whether the proof of this portion of Lemma 5 is actually valid in [[neutral constructive mathematics]] or requires some choice.

 ## In reverse mathematics